kkech/UdacityProj3_MS/starter_file/README.md

 In the capstone project I will use the knowledge that I obtained during **Machine Learning Engineer with Microsoft Azure Nanodegree Program** to solve the [Kaggle Titanic Challenge](https://www.kaggle.com/c/titanic)

 Some passengers of the titanic were more likely to survive than others.
-The dataset from Kaggle give information about 871 passengers including a column that states if they have survived or not.
+The dataset from Kaggle give information for 871 passengers.
+A a column indicates if they have survived or not.
 My target is to make a model that will predict which passengers survived the Titanic.

 Here we do this in two different ways:
 1. Using AutoML.